Bayesian mixture models (in)consistency for the number of clusters: Details on the simulation study of Section

 Parameters have the following prior distributions:

-Parameters for Wishart distribution are defined as in \cite{malsiner-walli_model-based_2016}: $c_0= 2.5 +\frac{r-1}{2}$, $g_0= 0.5 +\frac{r-1}{2}$, $G_0 = \frac{100g_0}{c_0}\text{diag}(1/R_1^2,\ldots,1/R_r^2)$, and $B_0 = \text{diag}(R_1^2,\ldots,R^2_r)$, where $r$ is dimension of $\Sigma$ matrix, and $R_j$ is the range of the data in each dimension.
-Parameter $b_0$ is set to the median of the data. \\
+Parameters for Wishart distribution are defined as in \cite{malsiner-walli_model-based_2016}: $c_0= 2.5 +\frac{r-1}{2}$, $h_0= 0.5 +\frac{r-1}{2}$, $H_0 = \frac{100\,h_0}{c_0}\text{diag}(1/R_1^2,\ldots,1/R_r^2)$, and $B_0 = \text{diag}(R_1^2,\ldots,R^2_r)$, where $r$ is dimension of $\Sigma$ matrix, and $R_j$ is the range of the data in each dimension.
+Parameter $b_0$ is set to the median of the data.

-We run two MCMC chains of 15 000 iterations each, with 6 000 burn-in iterations.
-Convergence assessment was done through the calculation of Gelman–Rubin diagnostics \citep{gelman1992inference} and visual inspection of the trace plots.
+We run two MCMC chains of 20 000 iterations each, with 10 000 burn-in iterations.
+Convergence assessment was done through the calculation of Gelman-Rubin diagnostics \citep{gelman1992inference} and visual inspection of the trace plots. \\

-We illustrate two different cases where the parameter $\Bar{\alpha}$ is not fixed.
+We provide here some more details on Figure \ref{fig:DPM-varying-alpha} in Discussion.
+Figure \ref{fig:DPM-varying-alpha} illustrates two different cases where the parameter $\Bar{\alpha}$ is not fixed.
 First, we consider the fixed prior expected number of clusters, such as $\mathbb{E}[K_n]= 5$, which leads to decreasing of the parameter $\Bar{\alpha}$ with $n$.
 Posterior distribution of the number of clusters is presented in Figure~\ref{fig:DPM-varying-alpha} (a).
-We can see that the posterior concentrates at a correct number of clusters for different values of $n $.
-This observation is consistent with the posterior distribution of the weights at Figure~\ref{fig:DPM-varying-alpha} (b).
-Although we can not directly compare our experimental results with results obtained by \cite{ohn2020optimal} due to different theoretical assumptions, we can note that theoretical results obtained by \cite{ohn2020optimal} requires that $\Bar{\alpha}$ decreases as $n^{-a_{0}}$, where $a_0>0$, which is faster than the $1/\log{n}$ decrease induced by fixing the expectation.
-So the obtained results suggest that the slower decrease rate for $\alpha$ might be enough to obtain consistency.

 The second approach consists in using the hyperprior for parameter $\Bar{\alpha}$.
 We consider $\Bar{\alpha} \sim \text{Ga}(a,bK)$, where parameters $a =1$, $b = 0.1$ and $K=10$ is the number of components, which leads to less informative prior distribution of the number of clusters.
 This simulation setting is also different from theoretical assumptions required by \cite{ascolani2022clustering}.
-However, we can note that in this case posterior distribution also seems to concentrate at the $K_0$=3.
-Obtained results suggest the potential wider applicability of these two approaches then proven in \cite{ohn2020optimal,ascolani2022clustering}.